Seahawks receivers DK Metcalf, Tyler Lockett fight through injuries to play in win over 49ers

 Seahawks linebacker Bobby Wagner wore a custom white Mariners jersey, with No. 54 and “Wagner” on the back, as he walked in Levi’s Stadium on Sunday.

-Tight ends Will Dissly (in a blue BELIEVE T-shirt), and Colby Parkinson and (white M’s jersey) showed some love to the Mariners, too, on Sunday morning.
+Tight ends Will Dissly (in a blue BELIEVE T-shirt), and Colby Parkinson (white M’s jersey) showed some love to the Mariners, too, Sunday morning.

-The Mariners have gripped all of Seattle with their late-season surge toward the playoffs — the Seahawks included.
+The Mariners have gripped all of Seattle with their late-season surge — the Seahawks included.

 And count Wilson among one of the Mariners’ most high-profile supporters.

-“It’s cool seeing the Seattle fans and just the energy in Seattle — it’s been cool to watch and be part of,” the Seahawks quarterback said Thursday, a day after he said he watched on TV as the Mariners complete a sweep of Oakland.
+“It’s cool seeing the Seattle fans and just the energy in Seattle — it’s been cool to watch and be part of,” the Seahawks quarterback said Thursday, a day after he said he watched on TV as the Mariners completed a sweep of Oakland.
 “It’s a special city, Seattle. … It’s been really cool to see what the Mariners have been doing.
 That kind of ‘Believe’ attitude that you see and experience and you watch, it’s throughout the whole team.
 So that’s been cool to watch, for sure.”

 Collier inactive again

-Seattle’s six inactive players for Sunday’s game featured no real surprises — as it can no longer be considered a surprise that 2019 first-round draft pick L.J.
+Seattle’s six inactive players for Sunday featured no real surprises — as it can no longer be considered a surprise that 2019 first-round draft choice L.J.
 Collier is inactive.

 Collier was listed as inactive for the third time this season, one of six Seahawks who had to be inactive to get to the game-day maximum of 48 players.